On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Results of single iron particle combustion simulations

 When using the MD-informed Knudsen model, it is clear that the time to maximum temperature increases for smaller particles.
 Since the free-molecular regime inhibits mass transfer towards the particle, $t_\mathrm{max}$ increases.
 However, with an increasing particle size, the new $t_\mathrm{max}$ value becomes smaller than with the continuum model.
 This result is recognized as an effect of the decreasing MAC with an increasing $Z_\mathrm{O}$.
+A critical diameter $d_\mathrm{p,c}$ is defined, which means that if $d_\mathrm{p} < d_\mathrm{p,c}$, it is important to include the transition regime.
+For $d_\mathrm{p,c}$ we define that if one considers $t_\mathrm{max}/t_\mathrm{max,co} < 1.10$ as the criterion, critical particle size is found to be $d_\mathrm{p,c} \approx 15$\textmu m.
+This criterion suggests that, if one uses a continuum-based model to describe the combustion of iron particles smaller than $10$~\textmu m, the burn time can be underestimated by more than $10\%$ due to neglecting the effects of transition-regime transport phenomena.